OpenCDSS/cdss-app-statedmi-doc-user/mkdocs-project/docs/command-ref/ReadTableFromFixedFormatFile/ReadTableFromFixedFormatFile.md

 953695_Dwn                      _OTH512069       953695_Dwn       -999
 ```

-The following table in TSTool illustrates the resulting output:
+The following table in StateDMI illustrates the resulting output:
 <a href="../ReadTableFromFixedFormatFile_Output.png">See also the full-size image.</a>

 ![ReadTableFromFixedFormatFile Output](ReadTableFromFixedFormatFile_Output.png)